 (Bromhidrosis and Hyperhidrosis)

-Home Treatment and Professional Treatment Options for Foot Odor and Excessive Perspiration
+Home Treatment and Professional Treatment Options for Sweaty Feet and Foot Odor

 Smelly feet and sweaty feet can be an uncomfortable and embarrassing problem.
 Fortunately, these problems can usually be treated effectively.
 On this page we are going to provide some proven self-treatment options.
 Try them for four weeks.
 If they don’t work be sure to make an appointment in our Seattle foot clinic or visit your local podiatrist.
 There are prescription medications and other treatment options that are very effective for those who do not respond to the home remedy below.